 Where in the world is Spanish spoken?

-Spanish is the official language of the following 20 countries, as well as Puerto Rico: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, and Venezuela.
+There are many Spanish speaking countries in the world, as Spanish is the official language of the following 20 countries, as well as Puerto Rico: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, and Venezuela.
 Although it’s not an official language, Spanish is commonly spoken in the United States, Belize, Andorra and Gibraltar.

 How many people in the world speak Spanish?

 There are more than 400 million native speakers of Spanish, making it second only to Chinese in terms of the most spoken languages in the world.
 English is just behind Spanish, with approximately 360 million native speakers.
 Spanish is the third most studied language in the world, after English and French.
 In addition to the 400 million native speakers, just shy of 9 million people around the world speak Spanish as a second language.

 How many people in the U.S. speak Spanish?

 In the United States, more than 41 million people speak Spanish as a first language (about 13% of the population), and that number continues to grow.
 Additionally, the U.S. is home to nearly 12 million bilingual Spanish speakers.
 This makes it the second-largest Spanish speaking country in the world (after Mexico), but one study predicts it will be the largest by 2050.

 Americans who don’t already speak Spanish are trying to learn it.
 Spanish is the most studied language in the U.S. In fact, 50% of American college students and more than 70% of K-12 students choose to learn Spanish — that’s significantly more than the 12% of college students and 15% of K-12 students who choose French, the second most studied language.